London German Canadians

 London German Canadians is a Canadian soccer club based in London, Ontario.
 The club was formed in 1935 and originally competed in the London and District Soccer League.
 After a successful decade at the amateur level throughout the 1960s, the club joined the National Soccer League (NSL) in 1969.
 London played in the NSL for four seasons from 1969 until the 1972 season.
-In 1973, the club departed from the NSL with London City acquiring their NSL rights.
+In 1973, the club departed from the NSL, with London City acquiring its NSL rights.

-Since their departure from the NSL they returned to the London and District Soccer League, and later played in the Western Ontario Soccer League.
+Since their departure from the NSL circuit, they returned to the London and District Soccer League, and later played in the Western Ontario Soccer League.
 The club's home venue is located at Cove Road Stadium.